 Campsite reservations

 As of 2021 you need campsite reservations.
-These can be booked online up to 5 months before you go through this link.
+These can be booked online up to 5 months before you go through Ontario Parks.

 Shuttle service on the Lake Superior Trail

-Some items I’d recommend you take on this trip
+Some items I’d recommend you take on this multi-day

-You’ll be camping on this hike.
+You’ll be backcountry camping on the Lake Superior Coastal Trail.
 Be sure to test out any new equipment beforehand and have a look at your old gear to make sure there aren’t any glaring problems.

 Some of the things I’d recommend include the following: